Skip to content

 Cake and pastry

 The signature pairing is coffee with cheesecake.
-Official copy names cheesecake directly, guide coverage points to cheesecake, canele, and nougat bars, and individual reviews keep circling back to Basque cheesecake and matcha cheesecake.
-It is not a full brunch recommendation, but the sweet side is strong enough to change the visit from a quick espresso into a proper sit-down break.
+The sweet shelf runs through Basque cheesecake, matcha cheesecake, canele, and nougat bars, which makes the food side more useful than a token pastry case.
+It is not a full brunch recommendation, but the desserts are strong enough to change the visit from a quick espresso into a proper sit-down break.

 What people go for